Search & Read

 Sundari: There is only awareness, which when maya is operating manifests as a jiva, awareness identified with the subtle body.
 The jiva is the generic individual.
-There are three states or roles that the jiva experiences: the waking, dream and deep sleep state.
+There are three states or roles that the jiva experiences: the waking, dream and deep-sleep states.

 Giselle: I’m also not clear about the lucid dreamer.
 In my experience I’ve been able to realize that I’m in a dream and then direct the dream from there or just enjoy being “awake” in the dream.
 Who is awake?
 The jiva or is that simply awareness identified with itself enjoying the show?

-In the dream state the jiva as a doer either directing the dream or enjoying the dream state is the reflected self because awareness is not a doer or enjoyer.
-But the knowledge of directing the dream means that awareness is present illuming taijasa, which is how you are conscious of the dream.
+In the dream state the jiva as a doer, either directing the dream or enjoying the dream state, is the reflected self because awareness is not a doer or enjoyer.
+But the knowledge of directing the dream means that awareness is present illumining taijasa, which is how you are conscious of the dream.